hypercomrade/past/README.md

 cargo build --release

 # Aliasing (until we are approved for brew and apt)
-# The cleanest way to use our command for now, is to add something like this to you .bashrc
+# The cleanest way to use our command for now, is to add something like this to your .bashrc

 alias past='/path/to/repo/past/target/release/past'